casanet/casanet-server/backend/src/modules/README.md

 > This module using the HTTP API of Tasmota. and assuming that there is no username/password required.

+### MQTT devices:

+MQTT is a great open-source iot publish subscribe system.

+For the integration guide see [MQTT module](./mqtt/README.md)

 ### Tuya devies:
 Connect the device to a local network by [official app](https://play.google.com/store/apps/details?id=com.tuya.smart).
 Note that a lot of Chinese devices supported tuya API, see [tuyapi project](https://github.com/codetheweb/tuyapi).